Snowies Alpine Walk

 Meeting & Transfer:

-You can self-drive to Jindabyne and stay the night before or book a return transfer from Canberra for $250pp (Contact us for group rates).
+You can self-drive to Jindabyne and stay the night before or book a return transfer from Canberra for $350pp (Contact us for group rates).
 After meeting in Jindabyne, a short transfer takes the group to Guthega for lunch.

 Afternoon Walk:

 Follow the mighty Snowy River towards Charlotte Pass.
 Along the way, spot wombat highways, crimson rosella‑filled tree hollows, and the historic Illawong Hut.
 Cross Australia’s highest-altitude swing bridge, the Illawong Suspension Bridge, framed by granite peaks.
 Wander through heathlands that merge into ancient snow gum forests and alpine terrain, finishing among majestic grandfather snow gums at Charlotte Pass.
-Optional exploration of Mount Stilwell offers panoramic views of the Main Range.

 Accommodation: